TimerErTim/bioinf.bio/enzymes/protocol/PHS2_SS2025_Tim-Peko_Lipase.typ

   caption: [Descriptive statistics for pH drop grouped by enzyme volume.
 Statistics for amounts with fewer than 3 samples were omitted for brevity.
 Values are rounded.]
 ) <table-desc-menge>

-== Visualizations and Statistical Interpretation
+== Visual and Statistical Interpretation

-The plot of the average pH over time for all groups (@fig-avg-ph) clearly visualizes the conclusion from our t-test.
-The curve for the unboiled enzyme shows a steady decline, indicating continuous acid production, while the boiled enzyme's curve remains nearly flat, confirming its inactivity.
+The average pH change over time is visualized in @fig-avg-ph.
+The curve for the active enzyme shows a clear, steady decline, while the boiled enzyme's curve remains nearly flat.
+A paired t-test confirms this observation with a highly significant result (p < 0.0001), validating that active lipase is responsible for the acidification.

 #figure(
   image("assets/plots/average_ph_verlauf.png", width: 80%),
   caption: [Smoothed average pH vs. time for all groups, comparing boiled (inactive) and unboiled (active) lipase.]
 ) <fig-avg-ph>

-The plots in @fig-vergleich-menge illustrate the dose-response relationship, or lack thereof.
-For the unboiled enzyme, there is a visible trend where larger amounts of lipase lead to a faster and deeper pH drop.
-The plot for the boiled enzyme shows no such trend, with all lines clustered together.
-This visual evidence supports the ANOVA result: while a trend exists for the active enzyme, the high variance within each group prevents the differences from being statistically significant.
+The plots in @fig-vergleich-menge illustrate the effect of enzyme concentration.
+For active lipase, larger amounts show a trend towards a faster pH drop.
+An ANOVA test, however, found this trend not to be statistically significant (p = 0.20), likely due to the high inter-experiment variability visible in the plot.
+The boiled lipase shows no dose-dependent effect.

 #figure(
   grid(